-- (c) In order to protect water quality and wildlife habitat, existing vegetation under three (3) feet in height and other ground cover, including leaf litter and the forest duff layer, shall not be cut, covered, or removed, except to provide for a footpath or other permitted uses.
-(I goofed up the formatting, sorry.) - (d) Pruning of tree branches, on the bottom 1/3 of the tree is allowed. - (e) In order to maintain a buffer strip of vegetation, when the removal of storm-damaged, hazard, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species in accordance with Section 15.Q. below, unless existing new tree growth is present. - (f) In order to maintain the shoreline buffer, clearing or removal of vegetation for allowed activities, including associated construction and related equipment operation, within or outside the shoreline buffer, must comply with the requirements of Section 15.P.(2). - (3) At distances greater than one hundred fifty (150) feet, horizontal distance, from Biscay, McCurdy, Pemaquid and Webber Ponds, the waterways that flow between them and the upland edge of freshwater wetlands; one hundred (100) feet, horizontal distance, from tidal waters or the upland edge of a coastal wetland; and seventy-five (75) feet, horizontal distance, of a stream, there shall be allowed on any lot, in any ten (10) year period, selective cutting of not more than forty (40) percent of the volume of trees four (4) inches or more in diameter, measured 4-1/2 feet above ground level.
+- (c) In order to protect water quality and wildlife habitat, existing vegetation under three (3) feet in height and other ground cover, including leaf litter and the forest duff layer, shall not be cut, covered, or removed, except to provide for a footpath or other permitted uses. - (d) Pruning of tree branches, on the bottom 1/3 of the tree is allowed. - (e) In order to maintain a buffer strip of vegetation, when the removal of storm-damaged, hazard, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species in accordance with Section 15.Q. below, unless existing new tree growth is present.

+- (f) In order to maintain the shoreline buffer, clearing or removal of vegetation for allowed activities, including associated construction and related equipment operation, within or outside the shoreline buffer, must comply with the requirements of Section 15.P.(2). - (3) At distances greater than one hundred fifty (150) feet, horizontal distance, from Biscay, McCurdy, Pemaquid and Webber Ponds and the waterways that flow between them; and seventy-five (75) feet, horizontal distance, of any other water body or a wetland, there shall be allowed on any lot, in any ten (10) year period, selective cutting of not more than forty (40) percent of the volume of trees four (4) inches or more in diameter, measured 4-1/2 feet above ground level.
 Tree removal in conjunction with the development of permitted uses shall be included in the forty (40) percent calculation.
 For the purposes of these standards, volume may be considered to be equivalent to basal area.